Ghislaine Maxwell Requests To Leave ‘Uniquely Onerous’ Solitary Confinement

 According to the publication, the lawyers have contended that these conditions are harming the defendant’s ability to properly prepare for her trial.

 In addition to being released from solitary confinement, the lawyers asked that Maxwell is granted more computer time in order to review documents related to her case.
-They also called for the government to reveal the identities of three victims related to the case, and claimed that “Maxwell cannot prepare for or receive a fair trial without this information.”
+They also called for the government to reveal the identities of three victims related to the case and claimed that “Maxwell cannot prepare for or receive a fair trial without this information.”

-As the news source noted, Epstein was found hanging in his Manhatten jail cell on August 10, 2019 as he awaited trial on sex trafficking charges.
+As the news source noted, Epstein was found hanging in his Manhattan jail cell on August 10, 2019, as he awaited trial on sex trafficking charges.
 The subsequent investigation into the financier’s death unearthed a slew of alleged safeguarding failures by staff at the jail.

 As The Inquisitr reported, Maxwell was arrested by the FBI in early July and charged with six counts: conspiracy to entice a minor to travel to engage in illegal sex acts, enticement of a minor to travel to engage in illegal sex acts, conspiracy to transport minors with intent to engage in criminal sexual activity, transportation of a minor with intent to engage in criminal sexual activity and two counts of perjury.